 What Qualifies as a Personal Accomplishment?

-Any of these things can be aspects that give you an edge.
+Any of these things can give you an edge.
 Remember, there’s more to being a good employee than just numbers.
-Being able to highlight statistics and measurements is always a plus, but you can also include more qualitative things — maybe you were voted “best/most likely to…” for some positive aspect by your colleagues.
+Being able to highlight statistics and measurements is always a plus, but you can also include more qualitative things — maybe you were voted “best/most likely to…” for some positive quality by your colleagues.
 These kinds of accomplishments help potential employers get a better sense of who you are and the full breadth of what you can offer to them.
-Everyone can use some of the following examples of accomplishments.

 How Much Detail Should You Include?

 For example, you could say, “I have successfully completed major projects under tight deadlines without sacrificing quality.”
-Far better would be to say, “From October to December 2014, I performed a comprehensive budget analysis for our client, finished ahead of schedule, and received extremely positive reviews from the client.”
-This way, you’ll specify exactly what work you did, why it was exceptional, and what end benefit you provided for the client or your company.
+Far better would be to say, “From October to December 2018, I performed a comprehensive budget analysis for our client, finished ahead of schedule, and received positive reviews from the client.”
+This way, you’ll specify exactly what work you did, why it was exceptional, and what value you provided for the client or your company.

 Examples of Accomplishments

-We’ve broken our examples down into several categories: academic, which may be applicable to any industry (and may be especially helpful if you’re a recent graduate applying for your first post-graduation job); sales and corporate; administrative and HR; media and communications; and general, which are additional achievements that aren’t industry-specific.
-How many of these achievement examples can you claim?
+We’ve broken our examples down into several categories: academic, which may be applicable to any industry (and can be especially helpful if you’re a recent graduate applying for your first post-graduation job); sales and corporate; administrative and HR; media and communications; and general, which are additional achievements that aren’t specific to any industry.

 Remember, the more you can tailor these examples to reflect your personal experiences, the better.
-We recommend finding all the examples that apply to you; then create a list with those and personalize each one by adding “by…” or “with…” to the end.
+We recommend finding all the examples that apply to you, then creating a list with those and personalizing each one by adding “by…” or “with…” to the end.
 From there, you can refine and polish your text into a comprehensive list of accomplishments.
 Be sure to use strong action verbs when describing your responsibilities, and to choose accomplishments relevant to the job you are applying for.

 - Completed an internship with [organization] for [length of time], where I [assisted/provided/learned/etc.] . . .